DonBower/HamGoBox/README.md

 * WMR Plug & Play -- [Interface](https://www.hamradio.com/detail.cfm?pid=H0-008403) -- This Interface is capable of converting the audio from software sources such as Ham Radio Deluxe (windows only) and fldigi (win/mac/linux).
 It's also capable of True Keyed CW when used with HRD, but not fldigi.
 ![alt text][wmrPNP]

+* Mortty nanoIO -- [Keyer](https://hamprojects.info/mortty/) -- This Interface is used to enable True Keyed CW when using fldigi.
+This is a DIY kit, that requires soldering.
+![alt text][nanoIO]

 [gatorBox]: https://github.com/DonBower/HamGoBox/blob/master/Images/GatorBoxSmall.jpg "Field Day Box"

 [gatorShelf]: https://github.com/DonBower/HamGoBox/blob/master/Images/ShelfSmall.jpg "Rack Shelf"